danielan987/advanced_nasa_weather_forecast_app/README.md

 However, other analyses
 with blue and red dashed lines to indicate if it's too high or too low, respectively.

-Nevertheless, developers can feel free to update
+Nevertheless, developers can feel free to export and update

 ### Developer Guide